 Price elastic demand

+The opposite of inelastic demand is elastic demand.
 If demand is price elastic – an increase in price causes a bigger % fall in demand.

 If demand is elastic.
 It means consumers are more sensitive to changes in prices.
 Therefore, an increase in tax will cause a big fall in demand, and the price will rise only slightly.
 Therefore, the government will see a fall in tax revenue.
 Also, if demand is price elastic, the consumer burden will be smaller than if demand is inelastic.